...And Then There Were Three...: Side one

 "Down and Out", one of the three tracks written collectively, was created during the band's rehearsals.
 Thompson found its more complex time signature difficult to reproduce on stage at first as Collins could not explain the riff and rhythm which Rutherford noted merely "added to the confusion".
 Collins wrote the lyrics, which concern American record labels who drop artists when they are no longer in fashion; the chorus is spoken from the artists's view and the verses from the label.

-The band had originally planned to develop and arrange Banks's song "Undertow" further, but its basic track of guitar, drums and piano, coupled with its simple chorus, was strong enough to keep as it was.
+The band had originally planned to develop and arrange Banks's song "Undertow" further, but its basic track of guitar, drums and piano, coupled with its simple chorus, was strong enough to remain intact.
 Banks plays a Yamaha electric grand piano on the track which also incorporates voice loops made by the band that were kept "low-key and subtle" in the final mix.
 Banks had written a two-minute introduction to the song, but recalled disagreement from the other members as there were enough keyboard parts on the album.
-The section was reworked and used as a part of "From the Undertow", a track on Banks's first solo album A Curious Feeling (1979).
+The unused section was reworked and later used as the theme for the film "The Shout" and released as "From The Undertow", the opening track on Banks's first solo album A Curious Feeling (1979).

 The lyrics to "Ballad of Big" were written by Collins.
 The introduction contains a wobbly guitar effect created by Rutherford whereby he rubbed his guitar strings with pieces of metal, giving it a "slightly Eastern strain".
 The end of the track has Banks and himself duelling between the Yamaha electric piano and his Roland guitar synthesiser.

-For "Snowbound", Collins originally recorded his drum part at a considerably faster pace before the group decided to slow them down in order to fit the style of the song.
+For "Snowbound", Collins originally recorded his drum part at a considerably faster pace before the group decided to slow it down in order to fit the style of the song.
 Collins and Rutherford described it as a romantic song, with its lyrics about a man who wears a snowman outfit to hide from people but while inside, becomes paranoid and finds he cannot get out.

 While Banks was writing "Burning Rope", he decided to shorten the track rather than stretch its arrangements into an extended piece as he wished to avoid repeating himself and drawing comparisons to his ten-minute "One for the Vine" from Wind & Wuthering.
-It features a lead guitar solo from Rutherford that he found was a challenge to produce in the wake of Hackett's departure, but was pleased with the final result and called it his best on the album.
+It features a lead guitar solo that Rutherford found was a challenge to produce in the wake of Hackett's departure; he was pleased with the final result and called it his best on the album.